Councillor Mhairi Doyle MBE has lived in Southport since 1988, having moved here from Edinburgh where she was born and brought up.

 " I don’t think it is fair that our NHS is being sold off piece by piece or that my grandson when he gets out of university, will leave with over £50,000 of debt.
 I don’t think it is fair that the Tories and Lib-Dems have starved our local council of money, forcing them into such difficult decisions over services and amenities and then stand back and blithely criticise when they are the very reason it is happening.!

 "I want to fight for the people of Norwood who deserve better than this.
-We are already working in the area, through our two councillors Bill and Marianne; through our GAIN group action project and through the work I personally do helping local residents.
+We are already working in the area, with our two councillors Bill and Marianne; through our GAIN group action project and through the work I personally do helping local residents.
 I am committed to you and your community."

 Until she retired in 2012, Mhairi worked for the Department of Work and Pensions, where she was Social Inclusion Manager for Merseyside.
 She has vast experience in dealing with vulnerable people and disadvantaged clients and worked at local, regional and national levels developing policy to help change lives.
 She retired because she felt the department was being misused politically.